tahseenjamal/keycloak-installation/keycloak-installation.md

    ```sh
    sudo -u keycloak /opt/keycloak/bin/kc.sh bootstrap-admin user --username admin
    ```
-   You will be prompted to set the password for the admin user.
+   It will take sometime then prompt you to set the password for the admin user.

 ## Step 3: Running Keycloak as a Service